Confidential — Acquisition Brief The Deal Sheet · Feb 2026

 ~35%

-Revenue Retention Estimate: 70-80% annual retention for residential service customers; 50-60% for commercial project clients (new construction typically one-time)
+Revenue Retention Estimate: 75-80% annual retention for residential service customers; 85-90% for commercial maintenance contracts

 Estimated percentage of revenue retained after an ownership transition, based on industry benchmarks and business characteristics.